 David Lozeau is a figurative painter who creates unique, expressive skeleton characters and puts a modern, Lowbrow twist on traditional Dia de los Muertos iconography.
-In the span of eight years, he has shown his works in dozens of galleries on three continents, collaborated with Fender, El Jimador Tequila, and Disney, won awards at fine art exhibitions, and been featured in countless magazines and hardcover books.
+In the span of 15 years, he has shown his works in dozens of galleries on three continents, collaborated with Fender, El Jimador Tequila, and Disney/LucasArts, won awards at fine art exhibitions, and been featured in countless magazines and hardcover books.

-DLo grew up in rural New Hampshire and earned a graphic art degree.
+DLo grew up in rural New Hampshire and earned his B.A. in Graphic Design.
 For several years after graduation, he ignored his paints and focused solely on his career, working commercially in print, Web, and video production before eventually moving to Southern California and reawakening his long-dormant artistic side.

 Now, David layers acrylics, gouache, and enamel to create vibrant, unforgettable paintings with interesting narratives and tight line work and then builds his own custom wood frames to complete his vision for each piece.